COSC3020/theory-vs-practice-swilso59-1/README.md

   complexity suggests a different time.
   - Having an imbalnced tree could effect the time.
 This would cause the time complexity to be worse then the $\ O(\log_2 n)$ complexity we used for a balanced tree.
   - The distrubution of the data within the tree could be different.
-Which would effect the performance of the binary search algorithm.
+By distribution of data within the binary tree I am talking about the different ways the data can be arranged within the tree.
+So if the element we want is in the middle of the data set or close to the root.
+But in the        next set The same element could be in a different location in the tree or further away form the best case.
   - The difference of these 2 cases could be explained by a possiblity of the searches being run on different machines.

 I recieved help from the TA.